isgasho/rbkcrack/README.md

     rbkcrack -c cipherfile -p plainfile -d decipheredfile

-If the keys are known from a previous attack, it is possible to use bkcrack to decipher data:
+If the keys are known from a previous attack, it is possible to use rbkcrack to decipher data:

     rbkcrack -c cipherfile -k 12345678 23456789 34567890 -d decipheredfile

-**[Suggested]** If you want to decipher and decompress the whole file, you can use my custom [p7zip](https://github.com/Aloxaf/p7zip):

-    7za e cipher.zip '-p[d4f34b9d_a6ba3461_dcd97451]'

 ### Decompress